Skip to main content Scroll Top

 What’s the deal with omega-3s and omega-6s?
 They are called the essential fatty acids.
 They are essential because we don’t make them in our bodies, but have to get them through food.

 Isn’t one good and one bad?
 Which is which?
 It really confused us, too.
-So here is the deal … we need both omega-3s and omega-6s in about equal amounts.
-However, the American diet tends to have too much omega-6 and is lacking in omega-3, which is why we hear the advice to supplement with omega-3 and to stay away from omega-6.
+Here’s the deal: we need both omega-3s and omega-6s.
+The American diet tends to be much higher in omega-6 than omega-3, which is why the advice to supplement with omega-3 is so common.

 SOURCES

-We assume you already get enough omega-6s.
-Here are foods to boost your omega-3s: for EPA and DHA, eat 4 ounces of cold-water, fatty fish like herring, sardines, mackerel, salmon, halibut, tuna, or swordfish twice a week.
+For EPA and DHA, eat 4 ounces of cold-water, fatty fish like herring, sardines, mackerel, salmon, halibut, tuna, or swordfish twice a week.
 Use this calculator to find fish lowest in mercury but high in omega-3s.
 For ALA, try more flax seed, hemp oil, and walnuts.
+Omega-6 doesn’t need to be sought out or avoided — it’s already abundant in vegetable oils and most processed foods.

 NOTES

 Make sure to choose a product made with small fish (like sardines and anchovies) to avoid the toxin accumulation that happens with bigger fish.
-Also, be sure to get the triglyceride form — many products use the ester ethyl form, which is like a concentrate and should be avoided.
+Also, be sure to get the triglyceride form when possible — many products use the ethyl ester form, which is a concentrate that’s generally less well absorbed (studies show meaningfully higher blood omega-3 levels from triglyceride-form supplements at the same dose).
 The product should have both EPA and DHA.
 As with all supplements, choose a product that has been third-party tested and uses non-GMO ingredients.

 SAFETY AND DOSAGE

-Omega-3s can reduce blood clotting, so you should let your doctor know if you are taking them, particularly if you are also taking a blood-thinning medication (this article from an MD sheds light on the risk).
-Similarly, if you are scheduled for surgery, be very sure to let your doctor know how much you are taking.
+Omega-3s can reduce blood clotting, so let your doctor know if you’re taking them, particularly if you’re also taking a blood-thinning medication.
+Similarly, if you’re scheduled for surgery, be sure to let your doctor know how much you’re taking.

 The FDA recommends not exceeding 3,000 mg/day of EPA and DHA combined, with up to 2,000 mg/day of that coming from dietary supplements.